 Causes of incontinence

-If a person with Alzheimer’s has recently started to lose control of his or her bladder and bowels, the first and most important step is to determine the possible causes.
-A doctor should rule out medical problems.
+If an Alzheimer’s patient has recently begun to lose control of their bladder and bowels, the first and most crucial step is the identification of potential causes.
+A physician should rule out any medical issues.

-- Urinary tract infection, constipation or a prostate problem.
+- Urinary tract infection, constipation, or prostate dysfunction.

-- Diabetes, stroke, or a muscular disorder such as Parkinson’s disease.
+- Diabetes, stroke, or a muscular condition (like Parkinson’s disease).

 Medications and diuretics